What is the Scottish Parliament?

 In 1997, a referendum saw 74% of voters backed the creation of a Scottish Parliament.
 A year later, in 1998, the Scotland Act was passed by the Westminster Parliament and the first elections for Members of the Scottish Parliament (MSPs) in 1999.

-The Scottish Parliament handles ‘devolved powers’ – sets of policies that are controlled by the Scottish Parliament, while the UK Government in Westminster retains some powers, generally those policies that affect the whole of the United Kingdom.
+The Scottish Parliament, and the MSPs elected to it, handle ‘devolved powers’ – sets of policies that are controlled by the Scottish Parliament, while the UK Government in Westminster retains some powers, generally those policies that affect the whole of the United Kingdom.

 Some of the powers retained by the UK Parliament in Westminster include; Benefits and social security, Immigration, Defence, Foreign policy, Employment, Broadcasting, Trade and industry, Nuclear energy, oil, coal, gas and electricity, Consumer rights, Data protection, and the Constitution.